MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 ---
 title: Generating help with the ALDoc tool
-description: This article describes how to download, and use the ALDoc tool to generate reference help for first party apps for Business Central.
+description: This article describes how to download and use the ALDoc tool to generate reference help for first party apps for Business Central.
 author:
 ms.topic: conceptual
 ms.reviewer: solsen